Enloe High School: Newspaper

 The student newspaper, The Eagle's Eye, has been in circulation since the 1960s.
 The first attempt to publish the paper failed.
 In 1966, the paper briefly lost the financial support of the student body.
 In response, the staff stopped distributing the publication freely and renamed it Enloe News.
 By 1968, the change had been reverted.
 In 1998 senior Matt Williams, an editor on the paper, sold ad space to the North Carolina Lambda Youth Network, a self-described leadership development group for lesbian, gay, bisexual and straight young people.
 Principal Lloyd Gardner objected to the wording and potential political message that the ad could convey.
 Students argued that they should publish it on the basis of being allowed to run a Christian group's ad in a previous edition.
 Gardner responded by banning the Christian ad from being run a second time.
 Williams appealed both decisions to the Wake County Public School System's board.
-The censorship was unanimously upheld by a three-member panel, which asserted that the county policy allowed the principal to make final decisions regarding school publications.

-Recently, the Eagle's Eye has switched from print publishing to publishing its articles online through the newspaper's site, enloenews.org.
+The censorship was unanimously upheld by a three-member panel, which asserted that the county policy allowed the principal to make final decisions regarding school publications.The Eagle's Eye switched from print publishing to publishing its articles online through the newspaper's site, enloenews.org.